rajch/LBCC-book/chapter2.md

 End Function
 ```

 Compile and run.
 This time when we run our compiler, we will be able to enter any number of expressions, ending each one with an Enter.
-To complete our input, press Ctrl and Z together if you are on Windows, or Ctrl and D together if you are on Linux (or OS X) followed by Enter.
+To complete our input, press Ctrl and Z together  followed by Enter if you are on Windows, or Ctrl and D together if you are on Linux (or OS X).
 Test.exe will be generated, and when we run this, the results of our calculations will be displayed in the correct order.

 Of course, if there is a compilation error, the compiler will stop immediately, not process any further lines, and not generate any code.
 This is not how professional compilers work, but it's good enough for us for now.
 We will re-visit this topic later.